+Police typically need reasonable suspicion to stop you.
 In most cases, police conduct DUI stops when they recognize driving patterns that can be considered reckless, like swerving, speeding, or not paying attention to traffic laws.
 However, these claims are not always easy to prove.
-A skilled DUI attorney in Florida will investigate the circumstances of your stop and will move to suppress your case (if applicable).
+A skilled DUI attorney in Florida can investigate the circumstances of your stop and move to suppress your case if applicable.

 What If I Was Visiting Florida When Charged With a DUI?

-If you are an out-of-state driver, the same rules, as well as consequences, apply to you.
-Florida has signed an agreement with 45 other states (as well as Washington D.C.) called the Interstate Driver’s License Compact.
+If you are an out-of-state driver, the same rules and consequences apply to you.
+Florida has signed an agreement with 45 other states and Washington D.C. called the Interstate Driver’s License Compact.
 This means that DUI arrests and convictions will likely be reported to your home state, and they will suspend your license as well as levy other applicable consequences against you.

-Though prior DUI charges from other states can be used against you, prosecutors are not always proficient enough to effectively utilize them.
-A DUI lawyer in Orlando will give you the best opportunity to combat the use of past convictions from other states.
+Though prior DUI charges from other states can be used against you, prosecutors don’t always use them effectively.
+A DUI lawyer in Orlando gives you the best opportunity to combat the use of past convictions from other states.

 Should I Take the Field Sobriety Test or Breathalyzer?